Welcome to the VCF

 Over the years, the VCF has earned a reputation for being faithful to our statute, fair to our claimants, and defensible to the taxpayers.
 As we look to the future, we will continue serving the 9/11 community as trusted administrators of this funding, ensuring that it is properly directed to its intended use for decades to come.

 The VCF remains operational at this time, although we expect delays in all areas of claims processing.

-Please read the information here, and continue to check this website for updates.
+View our COVID-19 page for more information, and continue to check this website for updates.

 Register and Submit Your Claim Now